The Greatest of All Time: Marketing

 The film's first look poster was released on 31 December 2023, revealing the film's title.
 The Teaser trailer was released on 22 June, coinciding with the occasion of Vijay's 50th birthday.
 The official merchandise of the film was launched by Filmydice, Meesakar, ColourCrafts and Namma Tribe on 25 August 2024.

 On 29 July 2024, the film's creative producer, Archana Kalpathi, announced that updates for the film would be released from the following month.
-Official announcement posters for the third single, which released on 1 and 2 August, both received a negative response from fans and general audience, with them mostly being criticised for Vijay's de-aged look.
+Official announcement posters for the third single, which released on 1 and 2 August, both received criticism from fans and general audience for Vijay's de-aged looks.
 A promotional IMAX poster, which was released on 8 August 2024, confirmed the film's status of being released in the format.
 The Singapore Book of Records awarded the members of the Singapore Thalapathy Vijay Fans Club, for having the largest human figure standee (of Vijay) in front of Carnival Cinemas, with a height of 5.1 meter.
 The film's posters were showcased on the Leicester Square Screen in the UK, becoming the first South Indian film to have ever done so.

 The film's final trailer was released in August 2024.
 Vijay's de-aged looks in the trailer were positively received, being regarded as an improvement over his de-aged looks in previous promotional material.
 Venkat Prabhu confirmed this was in response to past criticism.